DUNE-DAQ/dune-wib-firmware/sw/README.md

   * An `i2c_reg_write` is performed if only one `data` is specified, or an `i2c_block_write` if there are multiple data (see `i2c.h`).
   * `bus` can be either `sel` or `pwr` to correspond to the WIB selectable I2C bus (see `wib.h`) or power I2C bus.
   * `chip` `register` and `data` are all hex values and single bytes.
-- `i2c cd` with arguments `femb coldata chip page addr data` - Perform a COLDATA I2C write.
+- `cd-i2c` with arguments `femb coldata chip page addr data` - Perform a COLDATA I2C write.
   *  `cd` is a literal value (a specific `bus` above, but with different syntax).
   * `femb` should be 0-3 and `coldata` should be 0-1 to specify a specific COLDATA.
   *  `chip`, `page`, `addr`, and `data` are all hex values and single bytes.